 Session ends

 There is a build in feature in the app the will direct you to the login page when your session is ended because of a timeout.
-This however doesn’t always works, especially when there is a server reset this feature doesn’t work, the user wil then get a “weird” result (json result or then ”pong” message).
+This however doesn’t always works, especially when there is a server reset this feature doesn’t work, the user will then get a “weird” result (json result or then ”ping” message).

 Bad connection